 Garter stitch is great for beginners because it is easy to learn and very versatile.
-Once you know how to knit garter stitch, you can use it to create all sorts of projects – from hats and scarves to blankets and sweaters.
+Once you know how to knit garter stitch, you can use it to create all sorts of projects – from easy hats and scarves to blankets and sweaters.

 In this easy-to-follow tutorial, we will show you how to knit garter stitch step-by-step.
 We’ll also provide some tips and tricks for mastering this basic knitting pattern.

 So whether you’re a beginner knitter or just looking to freshen up your skills, keep reading for our step-by-step guide on knitting garter stitch!

 Garter stitch is a basic knitting stitch pattern that is made by knitting every row.
 Garter stitch creates a stretchy, reversible fabric that lies flat.

 Repeat Row 1

 Garter stitch fabric is reversible and has a distinctive ridged appearance on both sides.